Hosting a parent meeting

 Ask your Tour Consultant for any email templates that you may need.

-Touch base with any students on your interested travelers list who couldn’t make the meeting to remind them about the enrollment deadline.
-Steer them toward your Tour Enrollment Page and EF’s Traveler Support team for details.
+- Touch base with any students on your interested travellers list who couldn’t make the meeting to remind them about the enrollment deadline.
+Steer them toward your Tour Enrollment Page and EF’s Traveller Support team for details.

-If you’re interested, our Traveler Support team can also help contact anyone who came to the meeting but hasn’t yet enrolled.
+- If you’re interested, our Traveller Support team can also help contact anyone who came to the meeting but hasn’t yet enrolled.
 Ask your Tour Consultant for more information.